markanthonyuy/libremanga/README.md

 Libre Manga
 ===========

-Libre Manga is my personal project and inspired by Kevin and Raven idea of manga reader web app, I develop Libre Manga using bunch of front-end library/framework like [jQuery] (http://jquery.com/), [Twitter Bootstrap] (http://twitter.github.io/bootstrap/index.html), [Underscorejs] (http://underscorejs.org/) and [Sass] (http://sass-lang.com/).
+Libre Manga is my personal project and inspired by my co-workers Kevin and Raven idea of manga reader web app, I develop Libre Manga using bunch of front-end library/framework like [jQuery] (http://jquery.com/), [Twitter Bootstrap] (http://twitter.github.io/bootstrap/index.html), [Underscorejs] (http://underscorejs.org/) and [Sass] (http://sass-lang.com/).
 All buttons, preloader and animations are made with CSS3 inspired by [Codrops] (http://tympanus.net/codrops).

 ##Libre Manga is currently in development